deltachat/deltachat-core-rust/spec.md

 as the sending time of the message as indicated by its Date header, or the time of first receipt if that date is in the future or unavailable.

+# Transitioning to a new e-mail address (AEAP)

+When receiving a message: If the key exists, but belongs to another address (we may want to benchmark this) AND there is a `Chat-Version` header\
+  AND the message is signed correctly
+  AND the From address is (also) in the encrypted (and therefore signed) headers <sup>[[1]](#myfootnote1)</sup>\
+  AND the message timestamp is newer than the contact's `lastseen` (to prevent changing the address back when messages arrive out of order) (this condition is not that important since we will have eventual consistency even without it):

+  Replace the contact in _all_ groups, possibly deduplicate the members list, and add a system message to all of these chats.

 Copyright © 2017-2021 Delta Chat contributors.